Help Host a Fundraiser for NWIRP

 Immigration 101 Training Video

-This free training video covers recent changes to immigration policy and how you can be a better ally for immigrants in our community and was recorded at the Seattle Central Library.
+This free training video covers recent changes to immigration policy and how you can be a better ally for immigrants in our community and was recorded at the Seattle Central Library on September 21st, 2018.
 It is intended for social service providers who work with the immigrant community, but is a useful tool for anyone interested in learning more about basic immigration issues.
 We are also including the slides from the event as a downloadable PDF for anyone interested in using them to follow along with the video.

 Immigrant Child Advocacy Project